malikhq/maliksite/content/articles/2-IaC-Practices.md

 Slug: terraform-like-a-pro-5-game-changing-iac-practices
 Summary: Level up your Terraform workflow with five practical Infrastructure as Code (IaC) practices that improve readability, security, and maintainability.

-# 🚀 Terraform Like a Pro: 5 Game-Changing IaC Practices

 Terraform isn’t just about “making it work.”
 It’s about making it **readable, secure, and easy to maintain** so your future self (and your team) will thank you.